 4. Pursuant to the Protocol, on 1 July each year the Bar Association calls for applications for appointment as Senior Counsel.
-The closing date for applications this year is Friday, 25 July 2014.
+The closing time and date for applications this year is 5.00pm on Friday, 31 July 2015.
 A final list of applicants is then prepared, distributed to the proposed consultation group, feedback received and then the final selections are made.
-Best endeavours will be used to ensure announcement of the appointments of Senior Counsel are made on or before the first Friday in October 2014.
+Best endeavours will be used to ensure announcement of the appointments of Senior Counsel are made on or before the first Friday in October 2015.
 All of these tasks are undertaken by the Selection Committee with the assistance of a few Bar Association staff.